 Examples of what an outdoor pen may look like:

-Temporary group pens – these can be used to house cats when there is an acute need for group-housing, such as hoarding cases.
+Temporary group pens – if other more permanent group housing space is not available–can be used to house cats when there is an acute need for group-housing, such as hoarding cases, vs individual cage housing.
 Dog kennel type pens with tops can work well.
-Ideally, these could be set up when needed in a room designed for multiple uses.
-These should be thought of as temporary housing, and cases should be processed as quickly as possible.
+Ideally, these could be stored and set up when needed in a room – such as multipurpose room or other more open space.
+In this instance – the housing isn’t permanently in use so once the need is served these should be taken down and stored until needed again to help maintain normal capacity in the shelter.
 When setting these up, keep the needs of the animals to be housed within them in mind.
 This may be indoor or outdoor (with proper protection from the elements and predators).
 Include necessary amenities, such as food and water stations, warming boxes (when needed), adequate shelving, hiding places and vertical space.

 In addition to the guillotine door, indoor/outdoor kennels should have a dog door to maintain a consistent indoor conditioned environment.